-Every Monday for the first hour of studio, we will discuss readings, exhibitions or short lectures pertinent to your design process.
+Every Monday for the first hour of studio, we will discuss readings, projects or short lectures pertinent to your design process.
 These sessions will split the studio into five small groups and are an opportunity to reflect on your studio work and develop your own attitude towards urban design.
-You are expected to participate in each discussion and prepare a postcard-size response to the week's theme ahead of the discussion.
-You will find assigned readings on the studio website: www.msaudcolumbia.org/summer
+You will find assigned readings on the studio canvas site.